War in Somalia (2006–2009): 2007

 Military events in January 2007 focused on the southern section of Somalia, primarily the withdrawal of the ICU from Kismayo following the Battle of Jilib, and their pursuit using Ethiopian and American airstrikes until a final stand during the Battle of Ras Kamboni.
 US AC-130 gunships covertly flying out of Ethiopia pounded retreating ICU convoys, and Kenyan troops assisted in capturing retreating ICU forces.
-Local residents in southern Somalia reported Kenyan Defence Forces (KDF) convoys driving over the border, and residents in the Afmadow district of southern Somalia reported witnessing AC-130's pursuing and killing ICU troops.
-American airstrikes focused on decapitating the ICU leadership, in one instance killing Sheikh Abdullahi Nahar, a popular leader of the movement.
+Local residents in southern Somalia reported Kenyan Defence Forces (KDF) convoys driving over the border, and residents in the Afmadow District of southern Somalia reported witnessing AC-130's pursuing and killing ICU troops.

+American forces reportedly killed hundreds of Somali fighters and civilians in a 'killing zone' between the Kenyan border, the Indian Ocean and advancing US backed Ethiopian troops.
+US airstrikes focused on decapitating the ICU leadership, in one instance killing Sheikh Abdullahi Nahar, a popular leader of the movement.
 Cruise missiles were fired at ICU positions on 8 January 2007.
-American forces reportedly killed hundreds of Somali fighters and civilians in a 'killing zone' between the Kenyan border, the Indian Ocean and advancing US backed Ethiopian troops.
 American air power was used against villages in southern Somalia, resulting in significant civilian casualties and displacement.
 In one attack seventy-three nomadic herders and their livestock were killed in a US air strike.
 Somali elders and residents in the town of Dhobley estimated 100 civilians had been killed in US/ENDF airstrikes.
 In another, US aircraft bombed a wedding ceremony.
 After American involvement in the invasion became public knowledge, the Ethiopian government halted US AC-130 attacks from its military bases.

 The United States admitted to conducting a strike against targets that they claimed were suspected al-Qaeda operatives.
 An admission to a second air attack was made later in January.
 Initially, the US claimed that it had successfully targeted al-Qaeda operatives responsible for the 1998 embassy bombings, but later retroactively downgraded those killed to being 'associates with terrorists'.
 Al-Shabaab militia suffered several losses in this period, resulting in a temporary loss of command and control over the organization.
 The Pentagon's announcement of air attacks in Somalia during the Ethiopian offensive confirmed the belief of many analysts that the US was involved in the invasion.
 United Nations Secretary-General Ban Ki-moon publicly expressed concern that the American attacks would escalate the conflict.